SOAR

 Automatic contextualization and response

-A SOAR system automatically enriches security alarms with further information and carries out initial countermeasures.
+A SOAR system automatically enriches emerging security alarms with further information and carries out initial countermeasures.
 A security analyst immediately receives all relevant information and can quickly and efficiently initiate further measures.

 • Central connection of all security tools

-• Automatic (pre-) processing of incoming security alarms
+• Automatic (pre-)processing of incoming security alarms

 • Display of all relevant information at a glance

-• Easy collaboration between analysts and cases
+• Simple collaboration between analysts and cases

-• Automatic reaction to confirmed incidents
+• Automatic response to confirmed incidents

 • Continuous documentation of all events